-Your optical drive can read CD and DVD discs and write to CDs.
+Your optical drive can read standard-size CD and DVD discs and write to CDs.
 If you have a SuperDrive, you can also write to DVD discs.

-() Power button
+(1) Power button

 Turn your MacBook on or off, or put it to sleep.
-Press and hold to restart your MacBook during troubleshooting.
+Hold down to restart your MacBook during troubleshooting.